welsherlab/3dtrim/Readme.md

 Additionally, the diffusion changepoint distribution of the trajectories is analyzed and exported.

 If you find any bug or error in the package, please report the author at the email address listed below.

 Kevin Welsher, PhD<br>
 Duke University<br>
 Email: kevin.welsher@duke.edu

+## File description
+Each **'Fig** TrIm data'** folder contains trajectories collected with the 3D Tracking and Imaging (3D-TrIm) microscope.
+The tracking data is contained in a *.tdms file in the main folder, and the imaging data is stored in a subfolder named after the corresponding figure in the manuscript.

 ## References
 ### TDMS Reader: